ShivamJha2436/kubehalo/README.md

 - ✅ Controller implemented to watch and log CRD events
 - 🚧 Prometheus metrics integration
 - 🚧 Scaling engine for deployments
-- 🚧 Web dashboard for management and visualization

 ---